Document

 a.
 You are a professional earning gross receipts exceeding Rs.50 lakhs

 c.
-You have opted for presumptive taxation, you declare your income below the prescribed percentage but your total income exceeds the basic exemption limit of Rs.
+You have opted for presumptive taxation and you want to declare your income below the prescribed percentage but your total income exceeds the basic exemption limit of Rs.
 250,000

 Digital Signature

-While filing the audit report, both the CAs signature as well as yours need to be included.
+While filing the tax audit report, both the CAs signature as well as yours need to be included.
 For this, you must get a digital signature.
-Digital signature certificate come with validity of one/two years.
+Digital signature certificate comes with validity of one/two years.

-When you file an income tax return using the ITR-3 Form, and you have ticked against “Are you liable to maintain accounts under section 44AA” but have failed to provide full details in P & L and Balance Sheet sections in the return, your return would be treated to be defective under Section 139(9).
+When you file an income tax return using the ITR-3 Form, and you have ticked against “Are you liable to maintain accounts under section 44AA” but have failed to provide full details in P & L and Balance Sheet sections in the return, your return would be treated to be defective under Section 139(9) and you will return a notice for the same.

 • Rent for individual or shared office space